jdaly13/loginAuthentication/README.md

 Authentication done via json web token and mongo has validation - password is hashed using bcrypt

-user needs to set up own mongodb account - I'm using mlab
+user needs to set up own mongodb account - I'm using mlab set up file in this directory and name app/configuration/configuath.js with following

 module.exports = {
     mongo: {mongolink},